andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-10.md

 categories:
   - src/data/categories/season-1.yaml
 tags: []
+excerpt: >-
-excerpt: 'Every image tells a story, but are you telling stories with your images?'
+  Humans have been sharing stories since time immemorial, by word of mouth, paintings, books, and eventually the camera.
+Every image tells a story, but are you telling stories with your images?
 thumb_image_alt: Episode 10 Image
 image_alt: Episode 10 Image
 image_position: right